Skip to main content

 We get one shot at this experience called life.
 A finite handful of decades to figure out who we want to be, who we want to spend it with, and what we want to build before our energy fades and the lights go out.
 The hours we spend at work are real hours of our lives.
 They have to be worth it, both to us and to the people on the other side of what we make.

 That's the bet behind every engagement.
 Whatever we build together, the question I'm quietly asking is whether it leaves real people freer, more capable, and more able to spend the time they have on what they love.
-If yes, the work is honest.
-If not, we're just moving data around.

 What this means in practice

 I take on software work across pretty much any domain.
-Greenfield builds, rescue projects, platform consolidations, ugly integrations, internal tooling, prototypes, technical diligence — if there's a real problem on the other side and the goal is to make something better, I want to hear about it.
+Greenfield builds, rescue projects, platform consolidations, ugly integrations, internal tooling, prototypes, technical diligence.
+If there's a real problem on the other side and the goal is to make something better, I want to hear about it.

 If you're not sure whether your project is a fit, that's exactly what the fit check is for.
 It's free, low-pressure, and the honest answer is sometimes "I'm not the right person for this, but here's who is."
 Either way, you leave with a clearer picture of the problem and a half-hour of someone genuinely thinking about it with you.